Shashwat1524/Custom-Robot-navigation-using-NAV2-and-ROS2-Humble/README.md

 Subscribe to the map topic in RViz to visualize the map.

-## Usage
+## Navigating the Robot
 Use 2D pose estimator and 2D goal pose in RViz for navigation.
-Alternatively, utilize nav2_test.py to set the current and target poses, then run the Python script.
+Alternatively, utilize **nav2_test.py** to set the current and target poses, then run the Python script.